starkinfra/sdk-python/README.md

     print(webhook)
 ```

-### Get a webhook
+### Get a webhook subscription

-You can get a specific webhook by its id.
+You can get a specific webhook subscription by its id.

 ```python
 import starkinfra